groue/GRDBCombine/README.md

 The difference is that the last fetches are performed in the `thenRead` function.
 This function accepts two arguments: a readonly database connection, and the result of the `updates` function.
 This allows you to pass information from a function to the other (it is ignored in the sample code above).

 When you use a [database pool], this method applies a scheduling optimization: the `thenRead` function sees the database in the state left by the `updates` function, and yet does not block any concurrent writes.
+This can reduce database write contention.
 See [Advanced DatabasePool](https://github.com/groue/GRDB.swift/tree/GRDB-4.1#advanced-databasepool) for more information.

 When you use a [database queue], the results are guaranteed to be identical, but no scheduling optimization is applied.

-The publisher completes on the main queue, unless you provide a specific [scheduler] to the `receiveOn` argument.
+This publisher can be subscribed from any thread.
+A new database access starts on every subscription.

-A new database access starts each time this publisher is subscribed to.
+It completes on the main queue, unless you provide a specific [scheduler] to the `receiveOn` argument.

 # Database Observation